 Small maintenance issues make it worse.
 Dirt under a coil cover adds drag.
 Grit in a cam lock makes the shaft feel loose.
 Loose cable wraps can snag or shift during motion.
 None of that changes the detector’s basic design, but it can make the front end feel heavier over a long outing.

-Rough ground exposes the complaint faster than a flat lawn.
+Rough ground exposes the balance issue faster than a flat lawn.
 Rocks, roots, plowed soil, and loose sand force more lifting and correction, so the arm tires sooner.

 Who should be cautious

-This complaint deserves attention if the plan includes:
+Pay closer attention to balance if the plan includes:

 • Long hunts without a harness or support strap